jackhftang/timestamp.nim/README.md

 # Timestamp.nim

 You may want to use this library if
-- You do not want to obsess with the standard (times)[https://nim-lang.org/docs/times.html] library
+- You do not want to obsess with the standard [times](https://nim-lang.org/docs/times.html) library
 - Your mindset of time is an integer and comfortable with arithmetic operations of time
-- You understand GMT (not UTC) and that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
+- You understand GMT (not UTC) that 1 day equal to 1 rotation of earth and each day has exactly 86400 seconds.
-- You only need *a point-in-time* and do not care representation of time e.g. timezone, daylight saving time
+- You only need a **point-in-time** and do not care representation of time e.g. timezone, daylight saving time
-- You need nano-second precision p
+- You need nano-second precision
-- You want small data size (8 bytes) and fast operations
+- You want small data structure (8 bytes) and fast operations
-- You are okay with time range from 1677-09-21T00:12:43.145Z to 2262-04-11T23:47:16.854Z
+- You are okay with time bound from `1677-09-21T00:12:43.145Z` to `2262-04-11T23:47:16.854Z`

 ## Usage